Samarth5101/Heart_Attack_Prediction_System/README.md

 After, Installing this repository and poking gitbash you should run some commands on your terminal of your local IDE, but before this please add this whole project on your local IDE.

-Try these commands on your loacal IDE :
+Try these commands on your local IDE :

 1. **For Backend**
    1.1 Open up a fresh terminal and type: